 A consistent writing and editing style won’t just help your readers — it will help you internally, too.
-When you and your writing team have a set document of rules and guidelines, it makes it:
+When your editorial team has a set document of rules and guidelines, it makes it:

-When you create a consistent style guide, you’ll be able to hold the brand to a high standard and quickly determine the articles that are fit to print and those that should be reworked or scrapped completely.
+When your content marketing experts create a consistent style guide, you’ll be able to hold the brand to a high standard.
+This enables you to quickly determine the articles that are fit to print and those that should be reworked or scrapped completely.

-Once you’ve conducted your research, crafted a killer article and optimized it for SEO, all that’s left to do is the finishing touches.
+Once your digital marketing experts have conducted research, crafted a killer article and optimized it for SEO, all that’s left to do is the finishing touches.

-First, incorporate high-value images into your article that adds to the quality of the piece — don’t just embed a stock image for the sake of having a photo.
-Reference your brand guidelines to see what makes sense for the company and the information at hand, then have your designers create a mini-infographic or check out Pexels, Unsplash or Pixabay — all three are copyright-free sites that have some pretty decent images you can use in your articles.
+Don’t just embed a stock image for the sake of having a photo.
+Instead, agencies will reference your brand guidelines to see what makes sense for the company and the information at hand.
+Then, a team of designers can create a mini-infographic or source valuable images.
+Content experts can even check out Pexels, Unsplash or Pixabay to find copyright-free sites stock images.

-If your brand is also investing in other types of content marketing, try working with them to align your publication dates.
-Embedding an infographic or video that your company created will create a little extra circulation and make it a win-win!
+If your brand is also investing in other types of content marketing, your agency will also coordinate publications dates.
+For example, embedding an infographic or video that your company created will create a little extra circulation and make it a win-win!